Author: Ameeba

 Host: target.example.com

-Given the potential severity of this vulnerability, it’s recommended to apply the vendor patch as soon as it becomes available.
-In the meantime, employing a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as temporary mitigation, reducing the risk of a successful exploit.
+To mitigate this vulnerability, it is recommended to apply the vendor patch as soon as it becomes available.
+Until then, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) may serve as temporary mitigation.
+Regularly updating all software and maintaining vigilance for any unusual network activity can also provide additional layers of security.

 Overview